 SB 291 by Sen. Merika Coleman, D-Pleasant Grove, would remedy this shortcoming by removing tax incentives from companies that violate child labor laws.

-Email your state senator now and urge them to get SB 291 moving this year.
+Email your state senator now and urge them to get these two bills moving this year.

 Labor law violations, particularly those involving child workers, have increased throughout the United States in recent years.
 Prominent cases in Alabama have included the exploitation of child workers in the automobile supply chain.
 Another case saw the death of an underage worker illegally working on a construction site.